remleau/hockeyTracking/README.md

 - List of **teams** with names and colors.
 - Option to **add new teams** and specify their colors (e.g., White/Black or Home/Away).
+- Ability to **associate each team with an arena** where the team plays.
+- **Recurring playing day**: Set default game day(s).

 #### **Steps to Implement:**

 1. Fetch the list of teams from the database.
-2. Create a form for adding a new team with fields for name and colors.
+2. Create a form for adding a new team with fields for name, colors, and associated arena.
+3. Allow users to select an arena from a dropdown populated with arenas fetched from the database.
-3. Display teams dynamically and allow editing/deleting teams.
+4. Display teams dynamically and allow editing/deleting teams.
+5. Add a dropdown or checkboxes for selecting recurring game days.

 ---